IMSweeney/Udacity_Mouse_Maze_Project/README.md

 # Conclusion
 ## Reflection
-*Student adequately summarizes the end-to-end problem solution and discusses one or two particular aspects of the project they found interesting or difficult.*

 This project consisted of desinging a simple robot AI to navigate a maze.
 This robot had to perform 5 main functions to succed at this task:
 1. Maintain an accurate record of it's current location